mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

       ...     fdanode.train(x, label)
       >>>

-  The easiest way to train multiple phase nodes is using Flows_ , which automatically handle multiple phases.
+  The easiest way to train multiple phase nodes is using flows, which automatically handle multiple phases (see the `Flows`_ section).

 Node Execution
 ~~~~~~~~~~~~~~

-After the training phase it is possible to execute the node:
+Once the training is finished, it is possible to execute the node:

 - The input data is projected on the principal components learned
   in the training phase: